dwan12345/Cisco-CLI-Commands/SIC Phase 2/Presentation.md

 8. There are many redundancy considerations in this design: the network services are configured in HA pairs, there are 2 distribution layer switches configured with HSRP, there are 2 edge firewalls configured in a HA pair, port channels are used to add extra redundancy.
 9. The edge firewalls will use bgp to connect to the ISPs.
 For automatic failover, link and path monitoring should be configured.

+# Access Switches
+- Disable unused services: cdp,
+- DHCP snooping: rate limit dhcp discover messages, prevent unathorized dhcp releases, have untrusted ports where DHCP server messages are dropped: on downlink ports.
+- Dynamic ARP inspection: dhcp binding table has info about mac, ip, and source port. untrusted ports are ports that connect to downlink.
+When ARP is received, it checks it against the dhcp binding table, if the info is inconsistent, the traffic is dropped.
+Prevents ARP poisoning.
+# Wireless
+- WPA2 enterprise - provides the encryption and authenticates from a RADIUS server, the RADIUS then checks with AD. cisco ISE is a RADIUS server.

 # Why Voice Gateway
 - Key purpose: There is the public switched telephone network and the regular internet network.
 They use completely different protocols/technologies to communicate.
 Voice Gateways bridges the two networks, allowing voice traffic to flow seamlessly across the two networks.